 What are the causes of poor communication in the workplace?

 Employees look to business owners and their managers for direction in the workplace.
 Good communication that starts from the top down motivates staff members to be more productive and innovative.
 These good leaders clearly communicate objectives, goals, and future visions.
 However, poor and incompetent leaders are more than often indecisive and are unable to inspire their team.
-Poor communication in leadership may stem from managers being unable to answer questions or clarify points, so that their employees are left even more confused and frustrated than when they started.
+Poor communication and bad leadership may stem from managers being unable to answer questions or clarify points, so that their employees are left even more confused and frustrated than when they started.

 Goals and objectives are powerful in business, as they focus attention on achieving desirable outcomes, such as profitability.
 Profitability does not just happen, magically.
 It requires attentive employees who know what management expects them to accomplish, and transparent objectives provide that direction.
 If organizations, especially the managers, fail to provide direction, this not only leads to confusion and frustration, employees may also end up underperforming without meaning to.